LearnDash Review – The Best LMS Plugin for WordPress?

 LearnDash is one of the most well-known and well-regarded online course builder plugins for WordPress.
 In fact, it’s reportedly used by Fortune 500 companies, major universities and training organizations, and entrepreneurs who publish learning content online.

 But, while it’s clear LearnDash is a capable eLearning plugin, is it right for your project?

 That’s the question this review will help you to answer.
-After all, LearnDash isn’t an inexpensive plugin, and there are other options out there.
+After all, LearnDash isn’t an inexpensive plugin (here’s their various pricing plans), and there are other options out there.

-Once you’ve finished reading this review, you’ll know if this plugin has the features you need, is within your budget and, perhaps most importantly, is a tool you’ll be able to use.
+Once you’ve finished reading this review, you’ll know all about what it can and can’t do, if it has the features you need, is within your budget and, perhaps most importantly, is a tool you’ll be able to use.

 Who Is LearnDash For?